NellssonBorro/calendartask/README.md

-A full stack MERN app to for the following assignment:
+A full stack MERN app for the following assignment:

 Develop a task scheduler by integrating google Calendar API.
 You should be able to
 1. Authenticate to the platform using your google email address